blevinstein/GameAI/Readme.md

 TODO
 ====
+- modify NetAdapter to use Sensor and Actuator objects
+- abstract out the learning policy of a neural network? i.e. train vs feedback?
+- fix neural net architecture mutation to look cleaner
 - play with pruning and other means of intervention in network?
 - write some goddamn tests before everything breaks..
 JUnit or something?
 - at least make tests for neural net propagate etc